jayalukito/focusbear-backend-onboarding/Cyber-Security-Guidelines.md

 ### 4. What would you do if you suspected a security breach or suspicious activity on your account?
 I would try to isolate the breach by disconnecting the device from the network.
 Next, I would report the issue with the internal IT and security team.
 Lastly, I would change the account passwords, API keys, database credentials and ETC to contain the breach.

+# Task
+**Passwords & 2FA:** Verified that all Focus Bear work accounts use strong, unique passwords and enabled Two-Factor Authentication (2FA) via an authenticator app.
+*   **Password Storage:** Reviewed password storage methods and confirmed the use of a secure password manager to generate, store, and auto-fill all credentials.
+*   **Device Security:** Configured both my work computer and mobile phone to automatically lock and require a password or biometric login after 3 minutes of inactivity.
+*   **Document net cyber security habit:** I will consistently use 2FA and store my all of my password in a password manager that way i can have a hihgly secure password and it is easier for me to manage and keep track of my passwords.